Sathvika-bairam/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 # 📁 Dataset Description
 ---
-The dataset contains 50 rows and 7 columns of IT support tickets and it a API data.
+The dataset contains 50 rows and 7 columns of IT support tickets and it is a API data.
 Each record represents a support request raised by end-users include details such as the ticket creation time, resolution time, ticket status and priority level. key attributes are :
 - Ticket ID